 The Company pays a commission of 1.25% of the revenue received from Petrobras to various Bassoe entities.
-Fees and reimbursements for such services were approximately \$1.0 million and \$0.9 million for years ended December 31, 2016 and 2015, respectively.
+Fees and reimbursements for such services were approximately \$0.8 million and \$1.0 million for the years ended December 31, 2017 and 2016, respectively.